jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 review
 *********************************************************************************

-I ran a test for the ModuleNotFoundError_ and Python_ modules.
+I ran a test for ModuleNotFoundError_ to practice making Python_ modules.
 Would you like to :ref:`test AssertionError?<AssertionError>`

 ----

-:ref:`ModuleNotFoundError: test`
+:ref:`Click Here for code in this chapter<ModuleNotFoundError: test>`